heptarch/heptarch.github.io/drafts/demon.md

 West District Post Office, a third of a mile distant.
 The network made it as far as the General Post Office on St Martin's le Grand, a few years later and miles southwest, before arriving at its ultimate terminus.
-Although the
-Post Office used the network in a desultory fashion into the 70s, it was officially discontinued in 1874.
+Construction stopped, and although the Post Office used the network in a desultory fashion for a few years, the pneumatic network was officially discontinued in 1874.

-But the
+But the London Pneumatic Despatch Company

 <!-- https://en.wikipedia.org/wiki/London_Pneumatic_Despatch_Company -->
 <!-- http://www.polytope.net/hedrondude/regulars.htm -->